Types of school Ofsted inspects

 Inspecting education in schools

-We inspect all maintained schools regularly; how frequently a school is inspected depends on how well it did at its last inspection.
+We inspect all maintained schools and academies regularly; how frequently a school is inspected depends on how well it did at its last inspection.
 We inspect weaker schools more frequently and only inspect outstanding schools where concerns emerge.

 There are around 2,400 independent schools in England, but the educational provision of only half of them is inspected by Ofsted.
 The schools Ofsted inspects are known as ‘non-association schools’.
 Inspections are carried out at the request of the Department for Education.